FAQs About the Proposal to Stop Logging Near Wallace Falls State Park and Turn the Land Into a Public Park Instead

 2) Any timber sale revenue needs to be evaluated over the logging life cycle of the stand of trees, i.e. 50 years.

-(Some timber is logged more frequently, but some of the trees in the proposed Middle May sale near Wallace Falls are over 100 years old, so 50 years is pretty conservative.)
+(Some timber is logged more frequently, but some of the trees in the soon-to-be auctioned Middle May sale near Wallace Falls are over 100 years old, so 50 years is pretty conservative.)

 If a school district got $350K from a timber sale, over the 50-year logging cycle that comes out to $7K on a yearly basis. $500K comes out to $10K on a yearly basis.

 By comparison, Sultan School District's most recent yearly budget was over $31 million.